-Use greetings to ask for feedback when customers review your articles for a long enough time that you know they’re interested.
-Also, when they are adding products to their carts.
+Use greetings to ask for feedback when customers review your articles for long enough to see they’re interested.
+When they keep adding products to their carts.
 Put the request on your “saving” page.
-Find places and situations that improve your chances to get a positive review.
+Find places and situations that improve your chances of getting a positive review.

 However, remember that constructive negative feedback contributes to your business’s growth and improvement.